sweeneys/personal-website/_posts/2017-07-06-pushing-boundaries.markdown

 fed by life, can then feed, \\
 the air, the land, the oceans, \\
 all that we know, giving.
 No longer \\
 taking.
-The oceans, settle, satisfied, \\
+The oceans settle, satisfied, \\
 eating life, and not death, as \\
 before.
 The new heights, are now reached \\
-by us, not by the oceans.
+by us, fed by life.

 **Pushing**